 The day began with an early morning hotel transfer to Cairns Airport.
 Before we boarded the plane there was a short safety talk and we were given headphones and a life jacket to wear.
 Once we were in the air the view was spectacular.
 We flew over the Coral Sea, and Michaelmas Cay and circled over Green Island so that everyone had a great view.

 The spectacular reef flight was followed by a transfer to the Cairns Marina for the boat trip.
-Included in the package was a buffet Lunch on the Big Cat moored at Green Island and the option for snorkel hire or a glass-bottomed boat tour.
+Included in the package were a buffet Lunch on the Big Cat moored at Green Island and the option for snorkel hire or a glass-bottomed boat tour.
 I chose to snorkel from the beach.
 I’m happy to recommend this combined day trip as it was well organised and full of excitement.

 The Green Island Fly & cruise package includes: